 It was great to see Benelli and Moto Guzzi at the show.
-These Italians are back in South Africa after Benelli’s 25 year absence and Moto Guzzi’s five year absence.
+These Italians are back in South Africa after Benelli’s 25-year absence and Moto Guzzi’s five-year absence.

-The five Benelli models on display were: Café Racer 1130, TNT 160HP, Trek 1130 and Trek Amazonas 899.
+The five Benelli models on display were: the Café Racer 1130, TNT 160HP, Trek 1130 and Trek Amazonas 899.

-Moto Guzzi showed their two models that will grace South African roads (they have just arrived) the 750cc V7 Café Racer and the 1200cc V-Twin Stelvio NTX Adventure.
+Moto Guzzi showed their two models that will grace South African roads (they have just arrived): the 750cc V7 Café Racer and the 1200cc V-Twin Stelvio NTX Adventure.
 The Stelvio will be another competitor in the popular 1200 adventure market.

 BMW Motorrad was there with its new super scooters, the C 600 Sport and C 650 GT, that will arrive in showrooms in October.
 The “new” F 800 GS was there too, sporting its fresh nose and paint jobs.
 The few changes to the front mud guard and fairings are hard to spot, but the new colours are quite bold and we’ll have to see if the 800 GS manne will aprove.
-Let us know what YOU think.

-The refreshed F 650 GS, which is now called F 700 GS, looks almost exactly like the 800 GS.
+The refreshed F 650 GS, which is now called the F 700 GS, looks almost exactly like the 800 GS.
 It makes you wonder if the 800 GS could be upgraded to 900cc in the near future.
 We’ve heard rumours…

 Husqvarna, who recently released their new models, was there in full force with their big range of mostly dirt and motocross bikes.
-The Husqy with the most attitude was the Nuda 900, a beast of a motard with a striking, lean design.
+The Husqy with the most attitude was the Nuda 900, a beast of a motard with a striking, slender design.

 At Triumph’s stand a rare T100 Steve McQueen drew lots of attention.
 There are just four of these 865cc modern classics to be found in the country.